Skip to main content

 Bottom Line

-Productboard is excellent at what it does — especially customer feedback management and enterprise roadmapping.
+Productboard is excellent at what it does.
+Especially customer feedback management and enterprise roadmapping.
 But it's not the only option, and for many teams, it's more tool than they need.

 Start with your team's biggest pain point.
 If it's feedback management, Productboard or Jira Product Discovery shine.
 If it's roadmap communication, look at Aha! or Craft.io.
 If it's speed and simplicity, Linear or templates might be all you need.
+Not sure which prioritization approach is right?
+Take the Prioritization Framework Quiz or compare tools in our PM Software Directory.

 Frequently Asked Questions